Equity & Multilateralism

 I have a long-standing interest in multilateral, state-based United Nations processes, where I consider the prospects for a solidarity-based multilateralism that reduces rather than exacerbates global inequalities.

-I am now beginning work on equity in space futures, as part of an EU COST Action, as described below.
+An upcoming topic I will focus on is equity in space futures, as part of an EU COST Action (below)

 Image credit: Emily Liang